vincbeaulieu/TinyScanner-Connector/README.md

 The app works with the Tiny Scanner v4.1.1 (Tiny Scanner+ v4.1.1) using Wi-Fi Drive option enabled.
 It utilize the 'wget' command to download the content from the TinyScanner application on iPad iOS 9.3.5.

-The content is fetched from the provided server address of the app, and dumped into the "TinyScanner.app/Contents/Dump" directory.
+The content is fetched from the provided server address, and dumped into the "TinyScanner.app/Contents/Dump" directory on your Mac.

 By opening the app, the Finder open the directory "TinyScanner.app/Contents/Dump/$ServerSocket", where the $ServerSocket is the IP Address and Port available under 'Wi-Fi Drive' in the settings inside the iPad application.